Dog losing hair? Here are potential causes — and how to treat it

 There are a lot of reasons that dogs lose their hair and Reeder divides them into seven major categories.
 Take a look at the causes and find out how your vet can help.

-Nutritional hair loss
+Nutritional hair loss in dogs

 “Dogs can lose hair when they’re not receiving proper nutrition.